ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ## Introduction

 This episode deals with "CMORization".
-ESMValTool was designed to work with data that follow the CMOR standards.
+ESMValTool is designed to work with data that follow the CMOR standards.
 Unfortunately, not all datasets follow these standards.
 In order to use such datasets in ESMValTool we first need to reformat the data.
 This process is called "CMORization".

+In this episode we assume that you are using a development installation of ESMValTool as explained in the [previous episode](/08-development-setup).

 > ## What are the CMOR standards?
 >